How to look for records of... Court of King’s Bench records 1200-1702

 5. Plea rolls and subsidiary rolls

-From the first half of the 14th century each roll incorporates, in the following order:
+From the first half of the 14th century each roll consists of, in the following order:

 - a pleas side roll